rubidev/onedriveClient/README.md

   -u, --get-auth-url  If set, print the authentication URL and exit.
   -c, --code TEXT     Skip interactions and try authenticating with the code
                       directly.
-  -b, --for-business  If set, add an OneDrive for Business account.
   -h, --help          Show this message and exit.
 ```